shekkizh/shekkizh.github.io/_pages/about.md

 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New
 [Apr 2023] I have been named a Rising star in Signal Processing.
-I will be presenting my research as part of the inaugural cohort at [ICASSP 2023](https://2023.ieeeicassp.org)
+I will be presenting my work as part of the inaugural cohort at [ICASSP](https://2023.ieeeicassp.org)

 [Apr 2023] I defended my Ph.D. thesis Neighborhood and Graph Constructions using NNK.
 [Google slides](https://docs.google.com/presentation/d/1yjkLvJgQCnnMuI0PfB6yVLEJGejN3JpMqUIqAUMKTuM/edit?usp=sharing)